A3Antistasi/antistasi-1.x/README.md

 Download here https://github.com/A3Antistasi/antistasiofficial/archive/master.zip

-Unzip the folder
+Unzip the folder and open it

-Open the unzipped folder

-Open antistasi-officialmaster look for mission.sqm files, rename to mission.sqm the world/version you wanna play

-Rename the folder antistasi-officialmaster to Antistasi.Altis (or desired world name according to which world you renamed)

-*Don't forget the .Altis or .Napf at the end of the foldername or it won't be recognised.

 Now you've several options:

-a) drag your Antistasi.Altis folder where you save/load editor mission and play it form EDEN Editor
+a) drag your AntistasiOfficial.Altis folder where you save/load editor mission and play it form EDEN Editor

 b1) download PBOManager from http://www.armaholic.com/page.php?id=16369